Seisen99/Templates/rails-tw-react-no-stimulus-esbuild.md

 # TEMPLATE 2 : Rails new app with tailwind, postgresql and esbuild, anime.js and aos.js.
 ## With devise gem set up, home page and about page, and a navbar with a dropdown menu.
+(AOS works only with the rails s + yarn build watch, dunno why it doesn't work with ./bin/dev command on local...)
-> rails new appname --database=postgresql --javascript esbuild --css tailwind -m https://raw.githubusercontent.com/Seisen99/Templates/main/some_js_libs_navbar_and_devise.rb
+> rails new appname -d postgresql -j esbuild --css tailwind -m https://raw.githubusercontent.com/Seisen99/Templates/main/some_js_libs_navbar_and_devise.rb